Calibration, Feedback, & Coaching

 - Option 2 - Establishing Norms and Standards of Performance at the Group/Unit and Individual Level: Option 1 plus calibration meetings among peer managers to discuss each staff member, his or her rating, and rationale for providing the rating

 Regardless of which option is selected, all groups will have review and approval of all staff ratings by a Vice President or other form of leadership review.
-Training will be provided to managers regarding both options; HR Representatives may also take part of the ratings calibrations discussions as needed in order to support the process and the discussion.
+Training will be provided to managers regarding both options; HR Strategic Partners and/or HR Consultants may also take part of the ratings calibrations discussions as needed in order to support the process and the discussion.

-It is expected that eventually all of PSU will transition to Option 2.
+It is expected that eventually all groups will transition to Option 2.
 With either option, a summary worksheet will be necessary.
-A summary worksheet provides a way to ensure that staff members are rated fairly regardless of who their manager is, and that the department is differentiating performance effectively
+A summary worksheet provides a way to ensure that staff members are rated fairly regardless of who their manager is, and that the department is differentiating performance effectively.

 Please see the example of calibration summary worksheet.

-Following calibration with other managers and once ratings are approved by the VP, Managers are responsible for providing performance feedback to staff members in an objective and helpful manner.
+Following calibration with other supervisors (and once ratings are approved), supervisors are responsible for providing performance feedback to staff members in an objective and helpful manner.